-- Learning Together At the beginning of the summer term prior to the children starting school, the Reception teacher runs a weekly 'Learning Together' session.
-The children are invited with their parents to spend 45 minutes in the classroom to participate in continuous provision type activities followed by a story.
+- Stay and Play At the beginning of the summer term prior to the children starting school, the Reception teacher runs a weekly 'Stay and Play' session.
+The children are invited with their parents to spend 1 hour 15 minutes in the classroom to participate in continuous provision type activities followed by a story.
 This has proven to be a good opportunity for the children to meet peers, parents to meet other parents and classroom staff to start to build a relationship with the children and their parents/carers.
-After a few sessions the teacher will encourage the parents to leave their children for the session to support their transition further. - Pre-School Visits The Reception teacher will visit every child in their setting to talk to their Key worker and the children.
-If the children are in more than one setting the teacher aims to visit them all to gain a bigger picture of the child. - Parent Meetings In the July prior to starting school the parents of the new intake children are invited to an evening in which they will be given lots of information regarding what to expect about school, the FS curriculum and general advice.
-In addition, this is a time to ask any questions, meet the Eden Food Services and order any school uniform. - Home visits In the summer term, parents of the new intake children will receive a letter in order to arrange home visit.
-This enables the early years staff to get to know children in their own environment, in an attempt to provide children with a smooth transition from home to school. - Trips with Busy Bodies Pre-school We go on a trip out together, based on the summer term topic. - Meeting for parents At the end of the Summer term parents will be invited into school for a brief meeting with the class teacher to discuss the daily routines of the class and answer any questions parents may have.
+After a few sessions the teacher will encourage the parents to leave their children for the session to support their transition further. - Pre-School Visits The Reception teacher will visit children in their setting to talk to their Key worker and the children.
+If the children are in more than one setting the teacher aims to visit them all to gain a bigger picture of the child. - Parent Meetings In the July prior to starting school the parents of the new intake children are invited to an afternoon in, in which they will be given lots of information regarding what to expect about school, the FS curriculum and general advice.
+In addition, this is a time to ask any questions, meet the Food Services and order any school uniform. - Home visits In the summer term, parents of the new intake children will receive a letter in order to arrange home visit.
+This enables the early years staff to get to know children in their own environment, in an attempt to provide children with a smooth transition from home to school. - Trips Children new to reception are invited on a day trip out (as part of our school activity days), with the current Reception class, based on the summer term topic. - Meeting for parents At the end of the Summer term parents will be invited into school for a brief meeting with the class teacher to discuss the daily routines of the class and answer any questions parents may have.